YuriyLisovskiy/WebServer/README.md

     return 0;
 }
 ```
-* Build the project using CLion build tools and run the server.
+* Build the project with CMakeLists.txt and run the server.

 Linux:
 ```
 ./Path_To_Project/bin/app_binary runserver 127.0.0.1 8000
 ```
-Windows (PowerShell):
+Windows:
 ```
 .\Path_To_Project\bin\app_binary.exe runserver 127.0.0.1 8000
 ```
-> Note: the project is not tested completely, so, there still can be bugs.

 ## Author